lorddev/fiddle-tunes/README.md

 ![Album](README_images/album.png)

-Combine the scores, then export a PDF file.
+Combine the scores.
+Set the inner margins to 14.00mm, and check for windows and orphans.
+Then export a PDF file.

-Open the PDF file in Finder on MacOS or another suitable PDF editor.
+Open the PDF file in Preview on MacOS or another suitable PDF editor.

-Insert the title page, and a blank page or table of contents before the first tune.
+Insert the title page, and a table of contents before the first tune.
 (Because of the built-in pagination footers, the PDF is best printed in double-sided mode, if your printer supports that.)

 ![Title Page](README_images/title_page.png)